Open enrollment—criteria for failure to reasonably respond to a student’s failure to meet academic standards, 17.5(3)

 This rule making implements, in whole or in part, 2021 Iowa Acts, House File 847.

 Purpose and Summary

 2021 Iowa Acts, House File 847, added an additional reason for late-filed open enrollment: "a consistent failure of the resident district to reasonably respond to a student's failure to meet basic academic standards after notice provided by a parent or guardian."
 House File 847 requires the State Board to "adopt by rule the criteria for determining a resident district's consistent failure to reasonably respond to a student's failure to meet basic academic standards."
-This rule making proposes to adopt such criteria.
+This rule making adopts such criteria.

 This rule making has no fiscal impact to the State of Iowa.
-The final Fiscal Note for 2021 Iowa Acts, House File 847, identified no fiscal impact to the State and can be found at www.legis.iowa.gov/docs/publications/FN/1221404.pdf.
+The final Fiscal Note for 2021 Iowa Acts, House File 847, identified no fiscal impact to the state and can be found at www.legis.iowa.gov/docs/publications/FN/1221404.pdf.

 After analysis and review of this rule making, no impact on jobs has been found.

 Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the State Board for a waiver of the discretionary provisions, if any, pursuant to 281—Chapter 4.

 The Administrative Rules Review Committee, a bipartisan legislative committee which oversees rule making by executive branch agencies, may, on its own motion or on written request by any individual or group, review this rule making at its regular monthly meeting or at a special meeting.
 The Committee's meetings are open to the public, and interested persons may be heard as provided in Iowa Code section 17A.8(6).

 This rule making will become effective on July 6, 2022.

 Adopt the following new subrule 17.5(3):